 When you soak raw almonds for 12-24 hours, they germinate and become a living superfood.
 These amazing health benefits happen when you sprout almonds:

-- Oxalates are reduced.
+- Oxalates are Reduced.
 People who are sensitive to oxalates can enjoy more raw almonds simply by sprouting them!

-Raw almonds need about 12 hours of soaking in water, at room temperature, to start the sprouting process (I usually soak mine overnight).
+Raw almonds need about 12 hours of soaking in water, at room temperature, to start the sprouting process; I usually soak mine overnight.
 You don’t have to soak them long enough to see the nub of the sprout poking through the skin (that would take days, and often the nut will mold first).
 Just be sure to give the almonds at least 12 hours in the water.
 Remember, pasteurized almonds won’t sprout, no matter how long you soak them!

-Sprouted almonds can then be used to make almond milk or in almond recipes, or preserved, live enzymes intact, by drying them in a dehydrator for several hours at 110 degrees.
+Sprouted almonds can be used to make almond milk or in almond recipes, or preserved, live enzymes intact, by drying them in a dehydrator for several hours at 110 degrees.
 I’ve got a bunch of yummy recipes for you to try with your sprouted almonds (my Almond Joy Fudge is to die for)!

 13 Top Raw Almonds Nutrition Benefits